mdfarragher/TAI/Regression/BikeDemandPrediction/README.md

 ![Setup pipeline step 1](./assets/new/image1.png)

-This will include all dataset columns *except* instant, dteday, casual, and regular.
+This will include all dataset columns *except* instant, dteday, casual, and registered.
 This leaves only valid input features to train on.

 Now continue the pipeline in the usual manner.
 Split the data 80/20 and use the 80% set for training.